-- 1. represent all matters truthfully. - demonstrate good citizenship and not interfere with the education of other students. - conduct themselves in an orderly fashion in the school building, on school grounds, and at school-sponsored events. - 4. display respect for school property and the personal property of others. - refrain from smoking, possession, distribution, consumption or under the influence of tobacco, alcoholic beverages, or drugs in the school buildings, on school property, and at home or out-of-town school contests. - 6. refrain from possessing dangerous weapons on school grounds or at school sponsored events. - 7. bring class materials and demonstrate proper work habits in each class and study hall. - observe the rules established by the Transportation Department when riding in school buses and walking in bus lanes - respect the rights of other students and the authority of all school employees. - express disagreements appropriately and through proper channels. - 11. refrain from using profanity or inappropriate language.
+- 1. represent all matters truthfully. - 2. demonstrate good citizenship and not interfere with the education of other students. - conduct themselves in an orderly fashion in the school building, on school grounds, and at school-sponsored events. - 4. display respect for school property and the personal property of others. - refrain from smoking, possession, distribution, consumption or under the influence of tobacco, alcoholic beverages, or drugs in the school buildings, on school property, and at home or out-of-town school contests. - 6. refrain from possessing dangerous weapons on school grounds or at school sponsored events. - 7. bring class materials and demonstrate proper work habits in each class and study hall. - 8. observe the rules established by the Transportation Department when riding in school buses and walking in bus lanes. - 9. respect the rights of other students and the authority of all school employees. - 10. express disagreements appropriately and through proper channels. - 11. refrain from using profanity or inappropriate language.

-12. exhibit appropriate behavior throughout the school year.
+- 12. insubordinate/belligerent behavior will not be tolerated.
+Such behavior will result in ISS to OSS or immediate removal from the premises or possible expulsion. - 13. exhibit appropriate behavior throughout the school year.
 Students who violate behavioral rules at the end of the school year may be penalized for their actions at the beginning of the subsequent school year.
 Seniors may be penalized prior to commencement or be excluded from commencement exercises.